-Covid 19 coronavirus: Trans-Tasman bubble could 'turbocharge' travel tourism spend to $4b - report
+Covid 19 coronavirus: Transtasman bubble could 'turbocharge' travel tourism spend to $4b - report

-A trans-Tasman bubble could see a $4 billion "turbocharge" boost by the year's end, according to a report by Ernst & Young Australia.
+A transtasman bubble could see a $4 billion "turbocharge" boost by the year's end, according to a report by Ernst & Young Australia.

 That scenario is based on the border opening as of today, and the "business as usual" Australian tourism spend here of about $2b being doubled due to an increased propensity for travel.